Which Wheelchair Ramp or Ramps Will Work for My Needs?

 Galvanized steel wheelchair ramps are more industrial-looking than a wood ramp and have the added bonus of not allowing for elemental buildup.
 However, ambulatory guests or homeowners will find this material challenging when barefoot or wearing unstable footwear, such as heels.
 Click here for more information and to purchase.

+Choosing a Wheelchair Ramp.
 Knowing what kind of ramp will work best for you starts with learning the proper terminology.

-Terms Used With Wheelchair Ramps
+Terms Used With Wheelchair Ramps and Ramps for Wheelchairs

-Wheelchair Ramp Rise - Rise is the verticle height of the ramp.
+Rise is the verticle height of the ramp.
 You will know what rise you will need by measuring the height of your stairway.

 Assess Your Needs

 Do you need a permanent solution or a temporary one?
 For some, a portable handicap ramp is ideal for its low rise and ability to be used in multiple locations.
-If your physical disability isn't permanent or if you need access to a relative's home or public space, a portable ramp is a great solution.
+If your physical disability isn't permanent or if you need access to a relative's home or public space, a portable mobility ramp is a great solution.
 For others, a permanent or semi-permanent handicap ramp will be ideal due to the need for a long slope or if an entryway requires multiple landings and turns.

 Compare Your Costs